urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 46. Prince Sam
-> **Target Words**: `chamber, deny, document, emphasize, fever, flu, freeze, gesture, interrupt, last, likeness, moreover, perspective, rational, recover, rely, shock, shy, stare, thus`
+> `chamber, deny, document, emphasize, fever, flu, freeze, gesture, interrupt, last, likeness, moreover, perspective, rational, recover, rely, shock, shy, stare, thus`

 Sam’s mother cooked at the royal palace.
 One day, he went to work with her.
 She emphasized that he should stay in the kitchen.
 But Sam was bored.
 Thus, he decided to look around.